bebyx/dtapi-docker/README.md

 You can use this command to switch user: `sudo su -s /bin/bash jenkins`.

-All needed files to run the pipeline are already in the repository `github.com/bebyx/dtapi_js`.
-Feel free to fork it and change the `Jenkinsfile` for your convenience.
+All needed files to run the pipeline are already in the repository [bebyx/dtapi_js](https://github.com/bebyx/dtapi_js).
+Feel free to fork it and change the `Jenkinsfile` and other related files for your convenience.